Getting your house ready to sell can create all types of anxiety and stress.

 It gives potential buyers information about what’s “under the hood.”

-Inspectors are going to pick your home apart and call out every tiny detail they see.
+That’s because inspectors pick a home apart and call out any detail they see.

 Go over the inspection report with your agent

-When the inspection report comes back, discuss it with your realtor and ask them to give you a checklist of items that are worth taking care of.
+When you do, discuss it with your agent and ask them to give you a checklist of items that are worth taking care of.

-Then, when these items are completed, they can list these items in a Word doc and include the completed items on your checklist in the disclosure package (usually a PDF file for interested buyers that includes the seller’s disclosures, inspections, reports, etc.).
+Your agent can include that list in the seller’s disclosure package (usually a PDF file for interested buyers that includes the seller’s disclosures, inspections, reports, etc.).